 Excluding financial services and electricity and water, the rest of the economic activities grew less, or even had negative variations with respect to the previous year, as in the case of the agricultural industry, construction and trade, reported the Central Bank of Costa Rica (BCCR).

-A good example of the slow down is the exportation of pineapples.
-In 2018 Costa Rica, the export of pineapples were $779 million.
+A good example of the slowdown is the exportation of pineapples.
+In 2018 Costa Rica, the export of pineapples was $779 million.
 At the beginning of 2019 there were 44,500 hectares dedicated to fruit cultivation in Costa Rica, however, because of high production costs and a drop in international prices, by 2021 the cultivated area could fall to 38,000 hectares.